exonum/exonum-java-binding/exonum-java-binding/README.md

 Exonum Java Binding is a framework for building blockchain applications in Java, powered by Exonum.

-With Exonum Java Binding you can define a stateful Exonum Service in Java, configure a network of nodes and run your services in it.
+With Exonum Java Binding you can define stateful Exonum Services in Java, configure a network of nodes and run your services in it.

 For more information see the relevant documentation on the tool: